dogweather/forkful/content/en/google-apps-script/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML, which stands for Tom's Obvious, Minimal Language, is a configuration file format that's easy to read due to its clear semantics.
-Programmers often use it for configuration files in applications because it's straightforward and human-readable, making the management of application settings and configurations seamless across different environments.

 ## How to:
 Since Google Apps Script is essentially JavaScript with access to Google's suite of apps, working with TOML directly within Google Apps Script requires a bit of ingenuity.
 Google Apps Script doesn't natively support TOML parsing, but you can leverage JavaScript libraries or write a simple parser for basic needs.

 Let's parse a simple TOML configuration string as an example: